Mr. TyDi: A Multi-lingual Benchmark for Dense Retrieval: Background and Related Work

-Many multi-lingual (both mono-lingual and cross-lingual) information retrieval and question answering datasets have been constructed over the past decades, via community-wide evaluations at TREC,\footnote{\url{https://trec.nist.gov}} FIRE,\footnote{\url{http://fire.irsi.res.in}} CLEF,\footnote{\url{http://www.clef-initiative.eu/}} and NCTIR.\footnote{\url{http://research.nii.ac.jp/ntcir}} These test collections are typically built on newswire articles (e.g., CLIR evaluations at TREC 1994--2002, CLIR evaluations FIRE, QA evaluations at CLEF 2003--2005, and CLIR evaluations at NTCIR 3--8), although some evaluations use Wikipedia as well (e.g., QA evaluations at CLEF 2006--2008) or scientific abstracts (e.g., NTCIR \mbox{1--2}).
+Many multi-lingual (both mono-lingual and cross-lingual) information retrieval and question answering datasets have been constructed over the past decades, via community-wide evaluations at TREC, FIRE, CLEF, and NCTIR.
+These test collections are typically built on newswire articles, although some evaluations use Wikipedia and scientific texts.
 While no doubt useful for evaluation, these test collections usually comprise only a small number of queries (at most a few dozen) with relevance judgments, which are insufficient to fine-tune dense retrieval models.
 Furthermore, whereas \tydi at least draws from comparable corpora (i.e., Wikipedia articles), these test collections are built on corpora from much more diverse sources.
 This makes it difficult to generalize across different languages.
 For these reasons, the above-mentioned IR and QA test collections are not suitable for tackling the research questions we are interested in.

 Having justified the need for a new benchmark dataset, this section describes the construction of \mrtydi, which can be best described as an open-retrieval extension to \tydi.

 \paragraph{Corpus} The formulation of any text ranking problem begins with a corpus $\mathcal{C} = \{ d_i \}$ comprising the units of text to be retrieved.
 As the starting point, we used exactly the same raw Wikipedia dumps as \tydi.